eric-gt/auto-armor-chariot/Isaac Was'utala Wasomun ~ The Captain.md

 Isaac's career was that of any good officer: boring, mostly.  [[Tomoteloma]] did not  provoke many conflicts with the burgeoning [[imperial powers]], so his deployments were often just criss-crossing the archipelago to assist villages beset by pirates and/or leviathans, catch poachers, or as a show of force on a maritime border.
 He moved through his commands and ran carried out orders, ran readiness drills, mentored sailors, and kept his ships...shipshape.
 While his contemporaries chased accolades, political power,  and the admiralty, Wasomun was content to be where he knew he belonged, on the sea or among the clouds.
 Perhaps that's why the [[The First Revolution|first revolution]] took him by surprise.

 For all his strategic prowess and cunning in battle, Wasomun was in many ways sheltered by his rank.
 He believed in the chain of command, with the monarchy at its peak.
 In many ways it was all he'd ever known.
 So when he began receiving orders to deploy marines to areas of civil unrest he was taken aback.
 And when he read the after-action reports of their conduct among the civilians he swore an oath to protect, he was horrified.
 Many of his senior officers felt the same way.
 When civil war was inevitable, they devised a daring plan.
 With a skeleton crew of like-minded enlisted, they hatched a plot to defect, stealing an airship for [[The Cause]].
-Wasomun's commanding officer, [[Admiral Genevieve Awenema]] gave chase  in the Monarchy's flagship _[[Kingspear]]_.
+Wasomun's commanding officer, [[Vice Admiral Genevieve Awenema]] gave chase  in the Monarchy's flagship _[[Kingspear]]_.
 But Wasomun's faster and more maneuverable ship was able to lose them in a hair raising escape through a mountain pass.
-The _Kingspear_ could not thread the needle, and [[Admiral Genevieve Awenema|Awanema]] perished in the ensuing crash.
+The _Kingspear_ could not thread the needle, and [[Vice Admiral Genevieve Awenema|Awanema]] perished in the ensuing crash.

 [[The First Revolution]] is where Wasomun became _Was'Utala_, the Warbird.
 He and his crew were the terror of the monarchy, launching sorties and surprise attacks at a relentless pace.
 Wasomun used his years of experience fighting pirates and guerillas to become one, doing everything he could to advance the cause of a free [[Tomoteloma]].
 The skill of his crew was matched only by their infamy, and every loyalist longed to be the one to bring the traitors and mutineers to justice.
 This revulsion by the enemy however, did not necessarily translate into adoration by the rebel forces.
 They viewed Wasomun and his crew with suspicion, and sometimes outright hostility, seeing amongst their ranks double agents and oppressors.
 It fell on deaf ears, the Captain was an idealogue of the highest order, and as far as he was concerned he could go to the grave hated by both sides, so long as his home was free.